Axway/amplify-central/content/en/docs/connect_manage_environ/marketplace_provisioning.md

 * Deprovision data plane when a consumer deletes an application or credentials
 * Enforce an expiration date for provisioned credential
 * Report traffic to Consumer Insights
+* Provisioning OAuth credential to an identity provider

 ### Provision data plane when consumer requests access to a product resource